scottvr/phart/README.md

 ## The CLI

-These docs are pretty out of date now, which I will try to remedy soon.
+These docs are a little out of date now, which I will try to remedy soon.
 In the mean time, I should mention that the primary focus lately has been use from the CLI command `phart` which is installed when you install via pip.
-This repor is well ahead of the release in PyPi as I work on some specific graphlet features for a user.
+This repor is well ahead of the release in PyPi as I work on some specific graphlet features for a user Issue.
 I will update the docs to match when the package is released.
-But to fill in some of the info garp here is the CLI usage info, which should be self-explanatory to many of you.
+But to fill in some of the info gap here is the CLI usage info, which should be self-explanatory to many of you.

 ```bash